How often have you heard your child say that their handwriting isn’t good enough?

 Of course, it makes sense that handwriting needs to be legible, that teachers (and parents for that matter) can read it with ease.
 But, does this mean that there is such a thing as good and bad handwriting?

-How the good and bad handwriting labels can do more damage than you realise.
+How saying the words ‘good’ or ‘ bad’ can do more damage than you realise.

 It seems that we are all too quick to judge and label children in these recent years.
 Children are told that they need to work harder at a variety of academic aspects.
 This includes children’s reading and of course their writing too.